 His school music teacher, Mr William Stewart, said Harry was "one of those rare human beings who is an accomplished musician and composer but also always willing to help others".

 To follow Harry's progress you can like him on his Facebook page.

-Call to pray and fast Excellence in Funeral Service
+Excellence in Funeral Service